| |

 Photo booths have been around for decades.
 The very first patent for the automatic photography machine was filed in 1888 in the United States, but the first working photographic machine was invented by a Frenchman in 1889 and showcased at the 1889 World’s Fair in Paris.
 After numerous patents and ‘truly working’ machines, the photo booth closest to the ones we have today, appeared in 1925 on Broadway in New York.
 That booth took, developed, and printed eight photos for 25 cents within 10 minutes.

-It was only a matter of time when someone decided to bring these strips of photos back to the 21st century.
+It was only a matter of time before someone decided to bring these strips of photos back to the 21st century.
 Abundant and popular in Berlin, Foto Automats (not to be confused with Photomaton) came to Paris in 2007 and has been a hit ever since.
-Foto Automats have restored and restyled the vintage photo booths by giving them a stunning and unique exterior.
+Foto Automats has restored and restyled the vintage photo booths by giving them a stunning and unique exterior.

 The first booth popped up in France in September 2007 at Palais de Tokyo where it stays and takes pictures in pure black and white.
 It was brought by Eddy Bourgeois, the director of Foto Automats France.
 The booths are usually found in places surrounded by art and culture.
 The photos from these booths follow the traditional path and go through silver development, ensuring the photo quality remains stable for the next century, at least.